peterhurford/peterhurford.github.io/_posts/2014-04-22-career-advice-for-phyllis-schmidt-choosing-between-masters-programming-and-direct-work.markdown

 -

-What follows are my notes to Phyllis on each of the options, followed by general advice:<!-- more -->
+What follows are my notes to Phyllis on each of the options, followed by general advice: